ankushsinghal1992/Assignment/README.md

 Steps to run the application:-

-1. Deploy the wars in any server
+1. Deploy the wars in any server which are  provided in the Deployment folder.

-2. If the server is accessed through localhost(both wars are deployed in localhost) then there is no change required.
+2. If the server is accessed through localhost(means both wars are deployed in localhost with URL "https://localhost:8443") then there is no change required.

 3. Otherwise, follow the below steps
 	3.1 search for "ORIGIN_URL:"https://localhost:8443" in file:- "main.26bdb0b34be6c4da1fad.bundle.js"